Vector Autoregressive Models with Spatially Structured Coefficients for Time Series on a Spatial Grid

-where $\|\cdot\|_1$ is the $\ell_1$-norm for some penalty matrix $\mathbf{D}$ determined by the structure of the grid and $w_{k,i,{j}}$.
+where $\|\cdot\|_1$ is the $\ell_1$-norm for some penalty matrix $\mathbf{D}$, which is determined by the grid structure as well as $w_{k,i,{j}}$.
 The neighborhood structure of $\bm{\alpha}$ given by \eqref{eq:Phi} and \eqref{eq:lasso} corresponds to a graph formed by $K$ disjoint subgraphs with the same grid structure; $K$ determines the level of sparsity for $\mathbf{A}$, while the penalty on pairwise difference between direct neighbors assists in capturing the spatial homogeneity of the VAR coefficients.